juancastillo0/leto/leto_schema/README.md

 You can easily make a type non-nullable by calling its `nonNull` method.

 ## List Types
 Support for list types is also included.
-Use the `listOf` helper for convenience.
+Use the `list` method from `GraphQLType` or the `listOf` helper function for convenience.

 ```dart
 /// A non-nullable list of non-nullable integers